Dondria: A songbird Caught Between A SoSo And A Lack-Luster Promotions Team

-Many aspiring vocal artists often may ask themselves, how do I get a singing career started?
+Many aspiring vocal artists often may ask themselves, how do I get my career started?
 Every undiscovered talent in search for a record deal is constantly working towards perfecting their craft, creating unique ways to showcase their talents in hopes that someday their dreams will come to fruition.
 How can I make it in the music industry?
 How do I promote my music, showcase my talents to grasp the attention of the masses?
 What are the odds of me being discovered by a recording label?
 These are all common questions one might continuously ask as they set out in search for that “golden” opportunity: a chance at fame; opening door to the world of entertainment.

 Nowadays, talent scouts are more likely to find the next big thing online than at the mall, of course.
 As the Internet evolves, the creation of video-sharing websites such as YouTube indeed establishes a platform for music executives, talent managers… to discover new talent.
 Thanks to the wonders of social media, sites like YouTube has given many talented individuals exposure worldwide.